 Dr Glenn Singleman

 Dr. Glenn Singleman is one of Australia's most respected and accomplished professional adventurers.
-He currently holds four world records in extreme sport.
+He currently holds four world records in extreme sport and n 2015, Glenn and his wife Heather became the first people to soar over the Grand Canyon in their Wingsuits.
 He is also a practising medical doctor and an internationally acclaimed documentary filmmaker.

-This year, he was a key member of the Challenger Deep team that successfully sent acclaimed Hollywood director James Cameron (Avatar, Titanic, Aliens, Terminator) to the deepest point on the planet - The Mariana Trench - in a submarine designed and built in Australia.
+He was a key member of the Challenger Deep team that successfully sent acclaimed Hollywood director James Cameron (Avatar, Titanic, Aliens, Terminator) to the deepest point on the planet, the Mariana Trench, in a submarine designed and built in Australia.
 Dr Singleman was a member of the management team, the Second Unit Director, the Expedition Doctor, a member of the Submarine Team responsible for James Cameron's life support, and he is the Post Production Supervisor responsible for two National Geographic 3D Feature Films to be released late in 2012.
 This is Dr Singleman's third project with James Cameron.

 Previously, with his wife, Heather Swan, he made the first and only wingsuit flight across Sydney Harbour (December 2010) and in 2008 he set the World Record for the highest wingsuit jump (37,650ft).
 The jump was featured on 60 Minutes and was the subject of an 11-page feature article in Australian Geographic Magazine.